KEY POINTS:

 Sharesies KiwiSaver: Self-select

-Once you’ve chosen your base fund, you can then pick and choose from close to 100 NZX-listed companies and exchange-traded funds (ETFs).
+Once you’ve chosen your main base funds, you can then pick and choose from close to 100 NZX-listed companies and exchange-traded funds (ETFs).

 These investment options include a who’s who of big Kiwi companies, from banks and energy providers, to food and entertainment firms, telcos and property groups.
 There’s also a wide choice of Smartshares ETFs, covering global and domestic markets.